Will Michael Cohen Snitch on Trump?

 These developments — combined with Robert Mueller’s demonstrated talent for turning legally embattled Trump aides into snitches — has sparked speculation that Cohen just might sell his boss up the river.
 Judging by the intensity of Trump’s reaction to Monday’s raid, that prospect seems to have occurred to the president, too.

 There are likely few people on Earth who know more about Donald Trump’s shady business practices, relations with Russian oligarchs — and how each might have interacted with his 2016 campaign — than Michael Cohen.
-And Cohen may soon find himself with a strong incentives to sing.
+And Cohen may soon find himself with a strong incentive to sing.

 The Feds (almost certainly) have a rock-solid case against Cohen for campaign-finance violations (and, quite possibly, for much more than that).